griquelme/tidyms2/docs/overview/sample.rst

 charge and isotopologue annotation.
 There is a one-to-one relationship between a feature and an annotation.

 Both ROI an Feature are abstract classes that must be implemented for each assay type (LC-MS, direct injection MS, ...).
-The :ref:`developer-guide` contains detailed information on how to create or customize new ROI and Feature models.
+The :ref:`extending-guide` contains detailed information on how to create or customize new ROI and Feature models.

 .. _sample-data-flow: